oneyc/OrderNow/README.md

-# OffGamers Technical Interview
+# Technical Interview

-Solution to Offgamer's technical interview question.
+Solution to an assignment by Wan.